-- 1.28Confirmation of Status shall normally take place not later than the seventh term after admission as a Probationer Research Student (fourteenth term for part-time students).
+- 1.26Confirmation of Status shall normally take place not later than the seventh term after admission as a Probationer Research Student (fourteenth term for part-time students).
 It is intended to be a comprehensive monitoring of progress towards the final thesis.
-At this stage, a student may apply to submit an integrated thesis, prior to applying for confirmation of status.
-See Section 5 Integrated Thesis. - 1.29 Students' application for Confirmation of Status will be examined by two assessors appointed for this purpose.
+At this stage a student may apply to submit an integrated thesis, prior to applying for confirmation of status.
+See Section 5 Integrated Thesis. - 1.27Students' application for Confirmation of Status will be examined by two assessors appointed for this purpose.
 Supervisors may be present at interview in a non-participatory capacity with the direct agreement of the student.
-The student must submit to the Higher Degrees Academic Administration Office of the Department of Education two printed, soft bound copies a word-processed copy of a substantial piece of written work of about 30.000 words as follows: - 1.30(i) Current Thesis Title. - 1.31(ii) Thesis Abstract (Uup to 300 words). - 1.32(iii) Proposed Thesis table of contents (indicating progress on each chapter). - 1.33(iv) A draft Introduction to the thesis, setting out the overall argument and/or contribution of the thesis.
-The introduction should also describe the proposed contents of each chapter and or each article manuscript, explaining how they link together and develop the thesis.
-These statements should normally be up to 500 words for each chapter and or article manuscript.
-An extended literature review (but not the full chapter) can be submitted as Appendix A (This is important if neither of your Confirmation of Status examiners assessors were your Transfer of Status examiners assessors).
+The student must submit, via Student Self Service, to the Academic Administration Office of the Department of Education a word-processed copy of a substantial piece of written work as follows: - 1.28(i) Current Thesis Title. - 1.29(ii) Thesis Abstract (up to 300 words). - 1.30(iii) Proposed Thesis table of contents (indicating progress on each chapter). - 1.31(iv) A draft Introduction to the thesis, setting out the overall argument and/or contribution of the thesis.
+The introduction should also describe the proposed contents of each chapter or each article manuscript, explaining how they link together and develop the thesis.
+These statements should normally be up to 500 words for each chapter or article manuscript.
+An extended literature review (but not the full chapter) can be submitted as Appendix A (This is important if neither of your Confirmation of Status assessors were your Transfer of Status assessors).

-1.34(v) One fully developed methods chapter that documents how the research questions were addressed in practice (for an articles-based thesis, the methods chapter should demonstrate how each of the article manuscripts contributes to the research questions), and reflects on how the initial research designs were refined or developed in the field.
+1.32(v) One fully developed methods chapter that documents how the research questions were addressed in practice (for an articles-based thesis, the methods chapter should demonstrate how each of the article manuscripts contributes to the research questions), and reflects on how the initial research designs were refined or developed in the field.

-1.35(vi) Either:
+1.33(vi) Either: